COSCRAD/coscrad/apps/coscrad-frontend/README.md

 to allow flexible configuration, including

 -   configuring index-to-detail flows
-    -   creating multiple such flows per resource type using "prefilters"
     -   applying custom labels and routes
 -   enabling or disabling the web-of-knowledge
     -   connected resources panel